Verifiedz/BookStoreApplication/README.md

 This project is a collaborative effort showcasing our skills in software engineering, problem-solving, and programming.
 We developed a Virtual Bookstore Application using Java and JavaFX, implementing various software development practices and incorporating essential design patterns such as Singleton, State, Observer, and more.

+## Disclaimer

+**These programs are intended for DEMONSTRATION purposes ONLY and SHOULD NOT be employed for academic evaluations.
+It is important to note that I DISCLAIM ANY RESPONSIBILITIES for any ACADEMIC MISCONDUCT allegations that may arise from their use in such contexts.**

 ## Project Overview

 ### Features